 Description: The WeDo 2.0 is guaranteed to ignite students’ excitement for learning as it enhances their skills in science, engineering and technology.
 Bluetooth technology is used to bring their builds to life giving them movement and sound through programming that they will learn to do.
-Students will build things that wobble, drive, crank, walk, spin, flex,reel, lift, grab, push, revolve, steer and sweep.
-This is a brand new camp being offered for the first time in the summer sessions of 2017.
+Students will build things that wobble, drive, crank, walk, spin, flex, reel, lift, grab, push, revolve, steer and sweep.
 It’s not necessary to take WeDo 1.0 first and no previous experience programming or building is required.

 LEGO® Engineering (Ages: 8 – 13)

 Description: This is a LEGO® building camp where we explore simple machines.
 This is a high energy camp with races, competitions and lots and lots of building.
 We start out with simple builds and progress to making complicated motorized machines.
 We explore simple machines and mechanisms such as wheel and axles, gears, levers, pulleys, inclined planes, screws and cams.

 SPIKE Essentials (Ages: 7 – 10)